 Japan is a remarkable country because of it’s continual innovation in fashion, transportation, and technology.
 It is a place where one holds his or her craft seriously; a place where you are treated with the highest respect no matter who you are.
 While traveling in a foreign country with a completely different alphabet can be entirely beguiling, I encourage you to think of Japan as a puzzle waiting to be unlocked.
 One of the main things to note about preparing for travel to this country is that it is a compact place.
 Having a massive suitcase will only slow you down in the numerous train stations, tiny staircases, and take up precious space in your lodgings.
-On this particular trip, I had only two weeks to prepare because I had decided to buy my ticket on a whim.
-I planned on traveling solo for a few days before meeting up with my brother to explore Kyushu.
-I spent 12 days total in Japan, visiting Tokyo, Osaka, Kyoto, Nagasaki, Fukuoka, and Kobe.
+This is my packing list for 12 days in Japan during the winter traveling from Tokyo to Nagasaki on Kyushu.

 Having a carry-on suitcase will help alleviate weight stress on your back.
 Most streets and establishments are well paved or tiled so you won’t have to worry about dragging it across cobblestone.
 Do note that certain train stations are built way underground with only stairway access.
 Make sure you can carry the weight of your bag up multiple flights if you have to.